shawninder/music/name.md

 - .life

 ## Available urls ($/month)
+- joinplaylist.tech 5$  Join the playlist and insert your favourite tunes!
-- wedj.in       (13) Allow guests to wedge songs into your playlist
+- wedj.in 13$           Allow guests to wedge songs into your playlist
-- gimmedj.com   (13) (.org,.net 16, .app 22)
+- gimmedj.com 13$       (.org,.net 16, .app 22)
-- playlist.city (14) Name your city and let visitors mess with the playlist
+- playlist.city 14$     Name your city and let visitors mess with the playlist
-- massplay.org  (16) Give the masses control of the playlist
+- massplay.org 16$      Give the masses control of the playlist
-- wedj.it       (17) Special requests?
+- wedj.it 17$           Special requests?
 Wedge it in the playlist
-- djus.app      (22) Collaborative DJ App by and for us.
+- djus.app 22$          Collaborative DJ App by and for us.
-- massplay.app  (22) Give the masses control of the playlist
+- massplay.app 22$      Give the masses control of the playlist
+- imotepmusic.com 13$
+- imoteplay.com 13$
+- imoteptunes.com 13$
+- imotep.ca 17$
+- imoteptu.es 23$
+- imoteptunes.cloud 9$
+- imotep.cloud 9$
+- tunein.cloud
+- tune-in.cloud
+- crewtunes.org
+- tunesharing.live 27$
+- joinplaylist.tech 5$
+- justcrowdsplay.com 13$